Legacy Farms - Hopkinton, Massachusetts

 North Club Area

-Arrival to this village originates from the proposed relocation of Phipps Street.
-The new road rises more gradually to the upper plateau through an existing wooded slope.
-The road levels would provide access to the upper tier of the landform with portions of new village housing on either side.
+Arrival to this village will originate from a new way east of and parallel to Phipps Street.
+The new road will rise more gradually to the upper plateau through an existing slope.
+The road levels will provide access to the upper tier of the landform with portions of new village housing on either side.

-Proposed street widths would be appropriately scaled, designed to enhance the pedestrian “feel”, and allow for on-street parking in some areas.
-A potential club house could serve as the focal point,, provide a transition from the existing site grades and accommodate a variety of Legacy Farms community functions.
-Potential amenities include a pool along with tennis courts and a children’s play area.
-Overlook parks are shown for the north and south ends of the plateau to serve as transitional spaces as well as public, passive recreation.
+Proposed street widths will be appropriately scaled and designed to enhance the pedestrian “feel”, and allow for on-street parking in some areas.
+A potential club house will serve as the focal point, provide a transition from the existing site grades and accommodate a variety of Legacy Farms community functions.
+Amenities planned for this area include a pool, tennis courts and a children's play area.
+Overlook parks are shown for the north and south ends of the plateau to serve as transitional spaces as well as public recreation.
 Pedestrian circulation is provided by a public walk system which follows the road pattern and connects the individual tiers to the club house area.

-Dwelling types in this village are intended to reflect the nature of the existing landscape.
-Homes at the upper level will have sweeping panoramic views of the open, flat plateau along the former Phipps Street.
-Similar views will also be possible from higher portions of site areas to the west.
+Dwelling types in this village will reflect the nature of the existing landscape.
+Homes at the upper level will enjoy sweeping panoramic views of the open flat plateau along Phipps Street.
+Similar views will also exist from higher portions of site areas to the west.
 These dwellings will be enhanced by views of the existing tiered levels that descend towards the east.

-Two small clusters of “zero-lot line” patio homes are proposed on the upper plateau between the existing Phipps Street and the relocated roadway.
-To preserve views from the highest portions of the property to the west, these could be predominantly one story, with some two story elements.
-The intent is to provide a varied and undulated roofscape that frames distant views.
+Small clusters of homes are proposed on the upper plateau between Phipps Street and the new Legacy Farms roadway.
+To preserve views from the highest portions of the property to the west, these will be predominantly one-story, with some two-story elements.
+The intent is to provide a varied roofscape that frames distant views.
 These dwellings will be oriented to small, intimate courtyards and gardens.
-Garages for two cars can be attached or free standing, located to the rear to create privacy and served by an alley (or common drive).
+Garages will be either attached or free standing depending upon site constraints, located to the rear to create privacy and served by an alley (or common drive).
 This alley system is designed to frame a common landscaped court while providing space for visitor parking.
-The front sides of these buildings could have porches, fenced courtyards and sidewalks to the public walk system.
+The front elevations of these buildings may have porches and other elements to enhance the pedestrian and residential experience.

-The remaining homes in this North Club Area are proposed as townhouses which can take advantage of the existing tiered landscape, utilizing the downhill side to provide garage parking under the homes.
-The parking can be served by alleyways which provide for parallel guest parking on their outside edge.
-The nature of the grading tiers will allow uphill dwellings to overlook the top of the buildings on the tier below them, affording each tier the enjoyment of distant vistas.
+The remaining homes in this North Club Area are proposed to take advantage of the existing tiered landscape, utilizing the downhill side to provide garage parking under the homes.
+The parking will be served by alleyways which provide for parallel guest parking on their outside edge.
+The nature of the tiered grading will allow uphill dwellings to overlook the buildings on the tier below, affording each tier the enjoyment of distant vistas.

 Northwest Village